-The consolidated interim financial statements for Portage Biotech Inc. comprised of the consolidated interim statements of financial position as at June 30, 2014 and for the year ended March 31, 2014, and the consolidated interim statement of operations, statement of changes in equity and cash flows for the three month period ended June 30, 2014 are the responsibility of the Company's management.
+The consolidated interim financial statements for Portage Biotech Inc. comprised of the consolidated interim statements of financial position as at September 30, 2014 and for the year ended March 31, 2014, the consolidated interim statement of operations for the three and six month period ended September 30, 2014, and the statement of changes in equity and cash flows for the six month period ended September 30, 2014 are the responsibility of the Company's management.